VaibhavRaghuvanshi01/100-Days-of-Azure/Microsoft_Certified_Azure_Developer_Associate/README.md

  * It was formerly known as Azure Security Center.
  * It’s a dashboard that gathers security information from resources across your subscriptions and assesses your vulnerabilities.

+v.
+Azure Policy
+ * It helps you to create your own custom policies from scratch in a service.

+v.
+Azure Policy
+ * It helps you to create your own custom policies from scratch in a service.